All Episodes

 He was at Tony Snow's funeral yesterday.

-He'll be back on Monday, and and uh I I'd got five or six opportunities, maybe more like ten over twenty years to hang out around Tony Snow.
+And I'd got five or six opportunities, maybe more like 10 over 20 years to hang out around Tony Snow.

-And in Tony's case, I mean Russert was no conservative hero, and Tony was, but uh Tony brought the same fairness and bright outlook and love of family and country, and doggone it, I I'm I'm tired of losing guys like that.
+And in Tony's case, I mean, Russert was no conservative hero, and Tony was, but Tony brought the same fairness and bright outlook and love of family and country.

-I I just am.
+I just am.

 But anyway, my point being that no matter who's sitting in this chair, Friday is open line Friday, so you know that's the case.

-So bring it on 1-800-282-2882-1-800-282-2882.
+So bring it on: 1-800-282-2882.

 SMU, Southern Methodist University, a proud and wonderful university filled with people who generally actually like the president, from the student body to the administration.

-But you know who some of the people are in the SMU community who don't like the president and have chosen to use a presidential library and think tank in his name as a political football.
+But you know who some of the people are in the SMU community who don't like the president and have chosen to use a presidential library and think tank in his name as a political football?

-The M in SMU stands for Methodist, and there are people who are using the absurd and I would argue blasphemous argument that Methodist teaching is antithetical to the Bush presidency, that laissez-faire capitalism or or the way we've uh gone about the war are somehow hostile to Methodist teaching.
+The M in SMU stands for Methodist, and there are people who are using the absurd and I would argue blasphemous argument that Methodist teaching is antithetical to the Bush presidency, that laissez-faire capitalism or the way we've gone about the war are somehow hostile to Methodist teaching.

 What?